Skip to main content Skip to secondary navigation

 6-Month, Taxable Grant: Grant recipients from this period will receive a separate payment (in the manner they receive their standard pay statements) during the second pay period in July (approximately on July 22) of the current tax year.
 Taxes will be applied and reported as income on each grant recipient’s W-2 at the end of the tax year.

-If you receive a CCSG from Stanford, you can elect to make additional contributions to your DDCFSA from your wages on a pre-tax basis, as long as the total of the tax-free grant plus your contribution does not exceed the maximum annual total of $5,000 per family ($2,500, if you’re married and file taxes separately).
+If you receive a CCSG from Stanford, you can elect to make additional contributions to your DCFSA from your wages on a pre-tax basis, as long as the total of the pre-tax grant plus your contribution does not exceed the maximum annual total of $5,000 per family ($2,500, if you’re married and file taxes separately).

-Yes, your full year CCSG award will be automatically accepted for you in My Benefits and applied to your Dependent Day Care Flexible Spending Account (DDCFSA).
+Yes, your full year CCSG award will be automatically accepted for you in My Benefits and applied to your Dependent Care Flexible Spending Account (DCFSA).

 If you are on leave during Open Enrollment, your grant will be automatically accepted upon your return.

-The IRS prohibits the carryover of unused balances from one year to the next, including both employee contributions and CCSG awards, in this type of Dependent Day Care Flexible Spending Account (DDCFSA).
+The IRS prohibits the carryover of unused balances from one year to the next, including both employee contributions and CCSG awards, in this type of Dependent Care Flexible Spending Account (DCFSA).

 Eligible expenses